opticdev/demo/README.md

 # Optic demo repository

-Clone this repository and follow the instructions below to understand how Optic helps you working with OpenAPI specification files.
+Try this demo repository to understand how Optic helps you work with OpenAPI specification files.

 ## Setup
-### Gitpod
+### Cloud
-Open the project in Gitpod with [this link](gitpod.io/#https://github.com/opticdev/demo) and continue following the steps below in the pod's terminal.
+Open the project in Gitpod with [this link](https://gitpod.io/#https://github.com/opticdev/demo) (open it in a new tab) and continue following the steps below in the pod's terminal.

 ### Local
+Alternatively you can run the project in your local environment.

 Clone this repository:
 ```
 git clone git@github.com:opticdev/demo.git optic-demo && cd optic-demo